-I am quite confident in saying that Copenhagen is my favourite city I’ve visited.
+I am quite confident when I say that Copenhagen is my favourite city I’ve visited.
 The Danes are said to be the happiest people in the world.
 Given that Denmark is usually very cold – I did wonder why.
 I’m a big fan of the concept of hygge, so of course I couldn’t miss the chance to visit the home of hygge; Copenhagen.

-So if you’re thinking of visiting this beautiful underrated city, here are some of the things to look forward to on your trip.
+So, if you’re thinking of visiting this beautiful underrated city, here are 16 things you must see in the city of Copenhagen.

-The Nyhavn harbour is definitely the most recognised area of Copenhagen.
-I walked up and down Nyhavn every day I was there.
+Nyhavn harbour is definitely the most recognised area of Copenhagen.
+I walked up and down Nyhavn every single day I was there.
 I just couldn’t get enough of it.
 This bustling area is the perfect spot for dinner by the water, cocktails, boat trips, and the odd instagram photo or ten.
 The water is actually clean enough to swim in, and many people do just that to cool off in the warmer months.
+Nyhavn is also the home to the world’s oldest tattoo parlour, in case you’re wanting a more permanent souvenir.

-To get to Nyhavn, either take the metro or the bus (we took the No.26 bus) to Kongens Nytorv.
-Nyhavn is just around the corner from the station.
+To get to Nyhavn, you can either take the metro or the bus (we took the No.26 bus) to Kongens Nytorv.
+Nyhavn is just around the corner from both stations.

 More than anything, I just wanted to see the Stork Fountain to photograph it.
 Unfortunately the fountain wasn’t on but it was still a lovely place to visit.
-The fountain is very close to Strøget, which is the main shopping street in Copenhagen.
+The fountain is on Strøget, which is the main shopping street in Copenhagen.
 From here it’s nice to have a wander down the streets and explore, or do some shopping.

 There isn’t a metro station particularly close to this spot.
 The closest ones would be either Kongens Nytorv or Nørrebro.
 The No.26 bus stops outside Christiansborg Palace, which is just down the street from here.